rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

  - It is unclear what should go in the lockfile when building with sysroot binaries.

  - Whether to add the `--no-resolve-sysroot` flag to rustc, as described above.

+ - Should `cargo new` specify `std`, or any other stdlib crates explicitly by default?
+   I'd hope so!